Shana-Cohen/TaskTracker/README.md

 When the user that chose a task completes a task, they can mark the status of the task as"Complete" and that task disappears from the table for all users.

- This program usees React, Entity Framework and SignalR.
+ This program uses React, Entity Framework and SignalR.